NATIONAL Standardized Organic Curriculum

 Strengthening Organic Certification Workforce Capacity

-In partnership with USDA’s Transition to Organic Partnership Program (TOPP), Strengthening Organic Systems (SOS), is developing the nation’s first open-source, certificate-based curriculum designed specifically for organic inspectors and reviewers.
+In partnership with USDA’s Transition to Organic Partnership Program (TOPP), Strengthening Organic Systems (SOS) is developing the nation’s first online, certificate-based curriculum designed specifically for organic inspectors and certification reviewers.

-The Organic Inspector and Reviewer Certificate Modules establish a foundation for a standardized, accessible, and competency-based national training program.
+The Organic Inspector and Reviewer Certificate Modules establish a foundation for a standardized, competency-based national training program—designed for flexible, self-paced learning and broad institutional adoption.

 WHY THIS MATTERS